Improved Tree Sparsifiers in Near-Linear Time: Additional Preliminaries

 Note that in case $\mu = \1_X$ is an indicator measure, some set $A$ is $\alpha$-expanding with respect to $\1_X$ is equivalent to saying that the set $A\cap X$ is $\alpha$-expanding.
 Definition \ref{def:expanding-set} is the cut-analogue of the set $A$ being $\alpha$-flow-linked, in case each vertex $v\in A$ injects $\mu(v)$ units of flow.
 This approach is useful for us when we want to choose a measure $\mu = \1_X$ in advance and \emph{then} find some set $A$ such that $A\cap X$ expands.

-The next remark bridges the two viewpoints introduced in Definitions~\ref{def:cut_respects_flow} and~\ref{def:expanding-set}: the notion of a set $A$ that $\alpha$-expands with respect to a measure $\mu$, and the notion of a graph $G$ that $\alpha$-respects a corresponding flow problem defined by $\mu$.
+The next remark bridges the two viewpoints introduced in Definitions~\ref{def:cut_respects_flow} and~\ref{def:expanding-set}: the notion of a set $A$ that $\alpha$-expands with respect to a measure $\mu$, and the notion of a graph $G$ that $\alpha$-respects a corresponding demand matrix defined by $\mu$.

 \begin{remark} Let $G = (V,E)$ and let $\mu$ be a weighting of the vertices.
 Let $A\subseteq V$ be a set of vertices with $\mu(A) > 0$ and let $\mu' = \mu\cdot \mu_A$.
 Consider the demand matrix $Q$ given by $Q(u, v) = \frac{\mu'(u)\cdot\mu'(v)}{2\mu(A)}$ for each $u, v \in V$.
 Fix a cut $(S, \bar{S})$.
 It holds that $\dem_Q(S, \bar{S}) = \frac{\mu'(S)\cdot\mu'(\bar{S})}{\mu(A)}$.
 Assume $\mu'(S) \le \mu'(\bar{S})$.
 Then, $\frac{1}{2}\le\frac{\mu'(\bar{S})}{\mu(A)}\le 1$.
 Plugging in,